adobe/helix-eslint-config/README.md

 # Helix eslint config

-Eslint config used in helix projects.
+ESLint config used in helix projects.

 ## Usage

+### For ESLint v9.x

 In your `eslint.config.js`, import the `recommended` settings and add your ignores, e.g.: